Can you sand acrylic paint? This is a question that many people ask, and the answer can be a little confusing.

 There are a few different types of sandpaper that can be used to sand acrylic paint.

-The most common type is aluminum oxide sandpaper, which can be found at most hardware stores.
+The most common type is aluminum oxide sandpaper, found at most hardware stores.

 Another option is silicon carbide sandpaper, which is more expensive but will last longer.
 Either type of sandpaper will work fine for this project.